james-leatherman/todo-list-xtreme/README.md

 This is the Minimum Viable Product (MVP) release of Todo List Xtreme.
 It includes all core functionality and is ready for basic use and testing.

-## What's New in v1.2.0 (2025-06-07)
+## What's New in v1.3.0 (2025-06-07)

-- **Bulk Delete:** You can now delete all tasks in a column at once from the column context menu (with confirmation dialog).
-- **Improved Safety:** Destructive actions are protected by confirmation dialogs and robust error handling.
+- **TLX Retro 90s Theme:** Selectable, authentic 90s-inspired theme with custom fonts, colors, and jazz-cup header.
+- **Header Improvements:** Tagline now randomly chosen from a user-supplied 90s descriptor list; jazz-cup image added.
+- **UI/UX Fixes:** Drag-and-drop and theme switching bugs resolved.
-- **Code Quality:** All ESLint/code quality issues fixed; CI/CD and build checks pass.
+- **Code Quality:** All React hook and lint warnings fixed.
+- **Cloud References:** All Google Cloud deployment references removed from code and docs.
-- **Documentation:** Changelog and release notes updated for this version.
+- **Documentation:** README and setup instructions updated for tests/utilities.

 ## Features

 - Create, read, update, and delete tasks
-- **Bulk delete all tasks in a column (new in v1.2.0)**
+- Bulk delete all tasks in a column
 - Add photos to tasks for visual tracking
 - Google OAuth authentication
 - Responsive design (works on mobile devices)
+- Theme selection, including "TLX Retro 90s"
+- PostgreSQL database for data persistence
 - AWS infrastructure managed with Terraform
-- PostgreSQL database for data persistence

 ## Tech Stack